danishmalik102/Call-Centre-Trends-Dashboardd/README.md

 Possible KPIs include (to get you started, but not limited to):

-Overall customer satisfaction
+Overall customer satisfaction.

-Overall calls answered/abandoned
+Overall calls answered/abandoned.

-Calls by time
+Calls by time.

-The average speed of answer
+The average speed of answer.

 Agent’s performance quadrant -> average handle time (talk duration) vs calls answered.